ramachandran-lab/ML-MAGES/README.md

 * Clone this repository to your local directory.
 * The default working directory is assumed to be `ML-MAGES/code`.
 However, you can switch to your preferred working directory, provided you update the file paths accordingly.
 * To run the method on sample data, follow the commands in `run_sample.sh` and `run_ensemble.sh`.
-* To run the method with pre-trained models on your own data, pre-process the data to generate the 1) summary statistics and 2) LD files, as well as 3) the meta information file for genes (if provided).
-Format them as required by the input arguments for `run_ensemble.py` (see [below](#input-arguments-for-run_ensemblepy) for details).
+* To run the method with pre-trained models on your own data, pre-process the data to generate the 1) summary statistics and 2) LD files, as well as 3) the meta information file for genes (see [below](#data-for-running-the-full-method-with-ensembled-models-not-included) for detailed data contents).
+Format the data as required by the input arguments for `run_ensemble.py` (see [below](#input-arguments-for-run_ensemblepy) for details).
 Then run the command
 ```bash
 python -u run_ensemble.py \
 --gwa_files $gwa_files \